bwl21/zupfmanager/README.md

 ### Recent Improvements

+- **Import Path Persistence**: The application now remembers your last import directory and automatically pre-fills it on subsequent visits.
+Quick Import feature intelligently shows re-import option for your most recent directory.
 - **Enhanced Project Configuration Modal**: Improved layout with 80% viewport coverage, centered positioning, and expandable textarea for better JSON editing experience
 - **Consistent Button Spacing**: Implemented uniform button spacing across all components using `gap-4` and explicit margins to ensure buttons never touch each other
 - **Fixed Project Configuration Management**: Restored full functionality for loading, editing, and saving project configurations with proper default config loading and JSON persistence